-We provide a wide range of design services, from large-scale master plans to landscape details and construction schematics.
+We provide a wide range of design services, from large-scale master plans to landscape details and construction documents.

-A Master Plan is a comprehensive document that details the vision, goals, and plans for the whole property.
-Your Plan will include design guidelines, specific ways to use each part of the property, a phased timetable for implementing the design, and a maintenance schedule.
+A Master Plan is a comprehensive guiding document for a site, whether that’s a homestead, a community farm, an agri-hood, or a campus.
+Master Plans typically include vision, goals, site analyses and assessments, concepts, design guidelines, and phasing and management recommendations.
 Master Planning is useful for both large and small parcels, but is usually undertaken for projects that will have distinct phases over time, multiple stakeholders, and a high level of complexity.

-A site design is a set of plans that show the location, dimensions, materials, and relationships of landscape features, such as a pasture, seasonal creek, driveway, and house.
+A site design shows the location, dimensions, materials, and relationships of landscape features.
 Site design is conducted with a large vision or master plan in mind, but focuses on the arrangement of specific details and their interrelationships usually within a particular area of the property.

 Within a master plan or site design are landscape details that require schematic plans or construction drawings for contractors.
 If you have a particular interest in a specific landscape detail, like a bioshelter or rain garden, RDG can show you where to build it, provide the dimensions and specifications for construction, and suggest a phasing plan to get the timing right.